 Propane is a clean, easy-to-use heat source that can fuel propane grills, home heaters, and even generators for end-users.
 Generators come in handy during severe weather, hurricanes, and other natural disasters.
 Commercial electricity is often lost, necessitating the installation of a standby generator.

 Propane generators are standard due to the lower environmental risks, increased fuel supply and cost, and ease of maintenance and repair.
-However, from extraction to the storage, propane is put through a series of processes to make it suitable for industrial and residential use.
+Have a look at our recommendations for the best propane generator here.
+Although, from extraction to the storage, propane is put through a series of processes to make it suitable for industrial and residential use.

 Why Is Propane Kept Under Pressure?